7anooch/coverpalette/USAGE.md

 This prints the hex codes of the palette and saves them to a file if a path is provided.
 The preview option pops up a panel showing the album artwork, a sample plot using the colors and a color bar.
+When previewing without ``--save``, you will be prompted whether to save the displayed palette so you don't need to rerun the command.

 ## Python